duchaba/Norwegian_Blue_Parrot_k2fa_AI/README.md

 4. ### The Objectives

-- The goal for the "k2fa" AI model is 94%  accuracy, using the standard "root mean square error" equation.
+- The goal for the "k2fa" AI model is 94%  accuracy, using the standard "CrossEntropy" equation.
 A rule-of-thumb is 94% accuracy, or higher, is designating as a world-class AI model.
 - The project goal is to have a mobile app accessing the "k2fa" as an API REST microservices.
 The target API response time is 0.5 seconds  or less.
 The response target time is the same as enterprise-grade REST API microservices.
 - The "k2fa" budget for collecting data-images is equivalent to the cost of pizzas, atomic hot chicken wings, and boba-teas.
 - The original schedule for data collection is for three weeks, but the actual is six weeks.